Note: This page links to 1970s and 1980s pitcher Bill Campbell; for the broadcaster of the same name, click here

 - Born August 9, 1948 in Highland Park, MI USA

 Bill Campbell was an outstanding relief pitcher in the 1970s and one of the first big-money free agents.
 Ten pitchers in history have had a season with at least 15 wins and 15 saves.
-But Campbell, pitching for the Minnesota Twins in 1976, is the only pitcher with at least 17 wins and 17 saves (17 wins, 20 saves).
+But Campbell, pitching for the Minnesota Twins in 1976, is the only pitcher with at least 17 of each (17 wins, 20 saves).
 Only Roy Face (18 wins in 1959) had a season with more wins without a start.
 That season, he led the American League with 78 appearances and 68 games finished, as well as with a winning percentage of .775.
-He was 17-5 with a 3.01 ERA and pitched 167 2/3 innings, striking out 115 opponents.
+He finished 17-5 with a 3.01 ERA in 167 2/3 innings, striking out 115 opponents.
 After his big year, he became a free agent and signed with the Boston Red Sox; he had another great year in 1977, going 13-9 with 2.96 ERA and an AL-leading 31 saves.
 However, he was completely ineffective at the start of the 1978 season, going 1-3 with a 12.79 ERA and 4 blown saves in April, and going on the disabled list shortly afterwards.
 His troubles were likely the result of having pitched over 300 innings in relief the previous two seasons, and the rest of his five-year stay with the Sox was marred by injuries, with a high of 54 2/3 innings pitched in 1979.

 Campbell saw combat duty in Vietnam as a radio operator for the 101st Airborne.